 - Do not attempt to remove pink HY tape without adhesive remover or alcohol swabs.
 While it adheres well to the skin, it is extremely harsh to remove it by itself.

-- If you have a sore tube site, hold the tube in place while attaching the extensions.
+- If you have a sore tube site, hold the tube in place to stabilize it while attaching the extensions.

 - Mepitac tape is great for securing the tube because it is incredibly soft and sticky, but releases from the skin without residue.

-- A great hypoallergenic adhesive remover is made by Sensi Care – it’s unscented and highly gentle while being effective.
+- SensiCare makes a great hypoallergenic adhesive remover – it’s unscented and gentle while being effective.

 - Get a routine!
 As an example, you can have a flushing routine.
 After you wash your hands, flush the tube, for example.
 Or a medicine routine, every time the bag runs out, take your meds.
 Those connections in your head to things you’ll do anyway make it so much easier to be consistent.